Everybody poops—even pests.

 Squirrel poop looks very similar to rat droppings, though it will usually have a greater diameter.
 Like the other pests mentioned, squirrel poop also comes with its own share of risks, including salmonella and leptospirosis.

 Even though the previous pest poops we’ve covered have all belonged to furry critters, cockroach droppings can often be mistaken for poop of larger pests such as mice.
 Droppings from smaller cockroaches are around the size of ground coffee, whereas larger roaches have larger droppings that are dark, cylindrical in shape, and with blunt ends.
-The easiest way to differentiate between mouse droppings and roach droppings is that the mouse droppings have pointed ends, whereas cockroach poop has blunt ends.
+The easiest way to differentiate between what does cockroach poop look like? rust colored, small smears, like thismouse droppings and roach droppings is that the mouse droppings have pointed ends, whereas cockroach poop has blunt ends.

 Don’t Get Pooped by Pests—Call Suburban Exterminating

 We get it—no one wants to deal with pests (or their poop).
 If you’re finding droppings in your home, it’s time to call in the professionals at Suburban Exterminating to identify and control the issue.
-For a free inspection, call or text (631/516) 864-6900
+To schedule your home inspection, give us a call today!

 Richmond | Kings County | Nassau County | Suffolk County